CenturyLinkCloud/mdw/docs/_docs/gettingStarted/mdw-tutorial.md

 ### How to use this Tutorial
 - We have already created a detailed guide for creating a workflow from scratch.
 You can follow [this link](../../designer/user-guide/) and start with the step 1 in the Designer User Guide.
-- Once you are familiar with the MDW Demo project, you can start [MicroservicesCookbook](../../guides/MicroservicesCookbook/).